mvolkmann/blog/src/smalltalk.md

 To clear the output that has been written to stdout, right-click in a Transcript and select "Clear Transcript Stdout".

-TODO: Why does this window contain the word "Transcript" in its content?
-See the Transcript class method clearInterval that you modified in the \*Volkmann method category.

 <img alt="Cuis Transcript window" style="width: 80%"
   src="/blog/assets/cuis-transcript.png?v={{pkg.version}}">

+Transcript windows have the title "Transcript".
+So it seems odd that after clearing a Transcript, the window also contains the word "Transcript".
+To change this, open the `Transcript` class in a System Browser, select the class method `clearInternal`, and change the line `entries at: 1 put: 'Transcript'.` to `entries at: 1 put: ''.`.

 ## Implementing in Debugger